University Research Awards

 PROJECT TITLE: UNDERSTANDING CELL TURNOVER AND INJURY RECOVERY IN THE CORNEAL ENDOTHELIUM

-INVESTIGATORS: Amy E. Kiernan, Associate Professor, Department of Opthalmology and Biomedical Genetics, Flaum Eye Institute; Jannick Rolland, The Brian J. Thompson Professor of Optical Engineering, Professor of Optics and Biomedical Engineering, Director of the R.E.
-Hopkins Center for Optical Design & Engineering, Director of NSF/IUCRC: Center for Freeform Optics, University of Rochester; Holly B. Hindman, Associate Professor, Department of Opthalmology, Flaum Eye Institute, the Center for Visual Research, University of Rochester; Patrics Tankam, Research Associate, The Inistute of Optics, University of Rochester
+INVESTIGATORS: Amy E. Kiernan, Associate Professor, Department of Ophthalmology and Biomedical Genetics, Flaum Eye Institute; Jannick Rolland, The Brian J. Thompson Professor of Optical Engineering, Professor of Optics and Biomedical Engineering, Director of the R.E.
+Hopkins Center for Optical Design & Engineering, Director of NSF/IUCRC: Center for Freeform Optics, University of Rochester; Holly B. Hindman, Associate Professor, Department of Ophthalmology, Flaum Eye Institute, the Center for Visual Research, University of Rochester; Patrice Tankam, Research Associate, The Institute of Optics, University of Rochester

 GOAL: Previously considered a quiescent tissue with little turnover, this research will identify potential stem cells in the corneal endothelium, as well as non-invasively track endothelial cell turnover using a combined micron-class optical coherence microscopy and fluorescence microscopy.
 Results of these studies will reveal important information regarding the capacity for cell regeneration in the corneal endothelium, whose failure contributes significantly to the 30,000 corneal transplants required each year in the U.S.

 PROJECT TITLE: MOLECULAR IMAGING OF ARTERIAL OCCLUSION IN MICE